Agents Overview

 This section is written for agentic systems and the humans wiring them up.
 It is the shortest path from "agent has a customer and an event" to "agent has a verified delta and a receipt it can trust."

-PacSpace gives an agent one primitive — the verified delta — plus three derivations on top of it: derive a running balance, compare two views of that balance, and checkpoint a window into a single proof.
+PacSpace gives an agent one unit of record: the verified delta.
+Three operations build on it: derive a running balance, compare two views of that balance, and checkpoint a window into a single proof.
 Everything else in this section is guidance on how to use those four operations safely.

 Use When